-Solve Connection Problems before a Web Meeting
+Solve Connection Problems of Web Meetings

 Slowdown of webex found: Our network troubleshooter comes to the rescue

 Connectivity problems can sometimes cause frustration when applications are launched.
 A member of staff complains about poor Wi-Fi in the conference room.
 It is too slow for a trouble-free web meeting.
 They are using Cisco's Webex which worked fine many times before.
 With the Allegro Network Multimeter this situation can be investigated within minutes and the cause of the poor connection found.
 An Allegro appliance is installed between the conference Wi-Fi Access Point and the firewall and displays all Layer 2 -7 protocol statistics via a web interface so the link utilization and the most frequently used protocols can be immediately recognized.

 In our case the link has a throughput between 5 MBit/s and 20 MBit/s.
 To get to the bottom of this problem, the IP address of the employee's computer is required.
 If this is not known, there are several ways to find it.
 If possible, the employee could name it by searching their computer.
 It is easier to use the Allegro Network Multimeter to search for their device.
 This can search and identify all the IP addresses that have accessed the Webex server.
 There are several ways to do this.
 Searching all IP addresses for the Webex protocol is one option.
 The alternative is to find out their IP address based on the connection from the Webex server.
 To do this, open the HTTP statistics page under the menu item 'L7 - Application' in the Allegro Network Multimeter.
 The free text search allows filtering all HTTP servers for the search word 'Webex'.
 The HTTP servers are now displayed and a click on an IP address will display detailed information on the Webex IP addresses.